 “I would like an open gradebook because it would help me understand where I am at and prevent me from having to chase a teacher down to check my grade, wasting both my time and theirs,” said sophomore Charlie Heim.

 Some teachers, though, don’t care about giving their students their averages when they ask.
-They feel that the cons of an open gradebook outweigh the pros, so they would rather just provide the students with their grade whenever they ask.
+They feel that the cons of an open gradebook outweigh the pros, so they would rather just provide the students with their grades whenever they ask.

 “The cons outweigh the benefits.
 Students at Hackley are already stressed enough, so to get them to stress about their grades each day seems counterproductive,” said history teacher Stephen Fitzpatrick.